COMBASE/KORONA.pos-Client-ScannerScale/README.md

 #### 2) Connect Device
     The device has to be connected with a single servial cable to COM1.
 #### 3) Add application to autostart
+    For the 8500:

+    Edit the file /opt/koronaposj/scripts/before_koronaposj and add the following two lines:

+      stty -file=/dev/ttyS0 raw
+      java -jar /opt/koronaposj/bin/scale-connector.jar &

+    For the 8200 and 9500

     Edit the file /opt/koronaposj/scripts/before_koronaposj and add the following two lines:

       stty -file=/dev/ttyS0 raw
       java -jar /opt/koronaposj/bin/scale-connector.jar &

 #### 5) Setup external system call
     Log into www.koronacloud.com and go to Settings > External System Calls.
 Create a new external system call with the name "Get Weight" and use the following Display URL: